 I collected it from the road, expecting to find my Nikon DSLR in multiple pieces…

 Nope.
 My D700 powered up, auto-focused, and snapped a picture that was saved to and played back from the memory card.
-Some dust was a simple matter to clean up, but I’m here to tell you about the Lowepro bags that have survived and keep on going.
+A little dust was a simple matter to clean up, but I’m here to tell you about the Lowepro bags that survived and still keep on going.
 I should also point out that this is not a sponsored post — I’m just a satisfied real-world customer.

 The first was the bigger investment, a Lowepro Fastpack 350.
 Whether you stay low-key with blue, out of sight with the black, or blaze new trails with the red, this one’s held together across most of Korea, lots of Thailand, and other Southeast Asian countries.

-It’s been my main backpack for about 2 years, and despite sitting on the floors of countless bus terminals and buses, remains easy to clean with a moist cloth.
+It’s been my main backpack for about two years, and despite sitting on the floors of countless bus terminals and buses, remains easy to clean with a moist cloth.

 The top compartment holds enough room to store a weekend’s worth of clothes, along with several smaller pockets for pens, toiletries, or other small stuff.
-A side compartment zips down to reveal a slim pocket big enough for your 17″ widescreen notebook computer.
+A side compartment zips down to reveal a slim pocket big enough for your 17″ laptop.

-Since I rarely take the Macbook with me, it usually holds my iPad, a paper notebook, and whatever brochures or maps I pick up while I’m traveling.
+Since I rarely take my Macbook with me, this pocket usually holds my iPad, a paper notebook, and whatever brochures or maps I pick up while I’m traveling.

 The back has the usual straps to keep things comfy, including a belly strap and chest strap that really helps to distribute the weight.
 It’s fairly rare to be hiking any great distance with this on, so 98% of the time I leave them bundled up and rubber-banded to keep them out of the way.

 Looking at the front, a couple of clips keep the flap closed, and could also be used to carry a tripod.
-These end up going unused, personally, since they make a pack a bit wider.
-Still, it’s a nice touch, and shows they’ve considered what photogs end up carrying in the real world.
+These have ended up going unused for me, since they make a pack a bit wider.
+Still, it’s a nice touch, and shows consideration for what photographerss end up carrying in the real world.

 That’s another little pocket for a memory card to the right there.
-Mine holds some mints, tissues, bandaids, an extra battery, and memory card without any problem.
+Mine holds some mints, tissues, bandaids, an extra battery, and a spare memory card without any problem.

-I didn’t realize this when I bought the bags (since they were bought at different times), but the two bags play extremely nice with each other.
+I didn’t realize this when I bought the bags since they were bought at different times, but they play extremely nice with each other.
 Take out the foam inserts in the backpack’s bottom/main compartment, and the Lowepro Adventura 170 fits right inside.
 Double protection and convenience.

-Are they the cheapest packs ever?
-No – given the quality and thoughtfulness of the design process, they’re understandably more expensive than the cheap street-side backpacks.
+Are my LowePro bags the cheapest packs ever?
+No. Given the quality and thought that’s gone into them, they’re understandably more expensive than the cheap street-side backpacks.

-Then again, any serious traveler with their world on their backs (or simply one carrying thousands of dollars of equipment) shouldn’t trust it all to a single strap off a cheap bag.
+Then again, any serious traveler with their world on their backs (or simply carrying thousands of dollars of equipment) shouldn’t trust it all to a single strap on a cheap bag.